liaochunyang/PIC16/README.md

-# Datasets for PIC16 at UCLA
+# Resourses of PIC16 at UCLA

+This repository contains my couse materials of PIC16.